-In this list of 11 best laptops for programming, we have included mid-range as well as range-topping models that are well-suited for different types of programming requirements of professionals as well as students.
+In this list of 11 best laptops for programming of 2021, we have included mid-range as well as range-topping models that are well-suited for different types of programming requirements of professionals as well as students.
 The list starts with high-performing, range-topping laptops and then gradually moves to mid-range, affordable models for lightweight programming requirements.

 There is a common misconception that in order to code, learn or work on programming, it’s a must to have a high-powered, range-topping computer.
 This is only partially true as the realm of programming is very broad and computer specification requirement often varies from one programmer or developer to another.
 It goes without saying that one of the biggest factors that determine computer hardware requirements for programming is the type of development environment one uses or prefers to use.

 For example, if you, as a professional developer or a software development student, use a text editor such as Emacs, Vim, Sublime Text, and Visual Studio Code for programming, a mobile series processor will work fine for you as they are neither under power nor overpowered for this type of task.
 On the other hand, if you rely on a full feature IDE for programming, such as Microsoft Visual Studio, PhpStorm, IntelliJ IDEA, the H series core i5 or i7 CPU are the right choice.
 To put things into the context of choosing the best laptop for programming/coding, the best approach to take is to first assess your programming requirements and then explore your options.

 Minimum requirement for best laptops for programming in 2021

 But before checking out the list, we recommend going through the minimum hardware requirement spec sheet which we have listed below.

 - CPU – core i5 CPU is the minimum CPU requirement for lightweight programming.
 Core i7 CPU is highly suited for high-level development environments.